nasa/fprime/Svc/FramingProtocol/docs/sdd.md

 The F' protocol uses the following format for framing and deframing: frame header, data, hash value.
-A frame header consists of a four-byte start word `0xDEADBEEF`, a four byte frame size, and a value of type `Fw::ComPacketType`, serialized as an `I32`.
+A frame header consists of a four-byte start word `0xDEADBEEF`, and a four byte frame size.
 Users may provide new protocols by implementing the abstract classes defined in this library.